 You want to be able to trust that what a client’s telling you is true, but it’s always important that you verify information through a third source.
 Occasionally, clients will lie or just genuinely get details incorrect.
 It’s up to you to catch those problems before the government does because then you’ll be able to fix them.
-You can do that research with background screening software and public records search engine.
+You can do that research with public records search engine.

 - Most of the time, the information a client provides to you is the truth, but you should always verify it first.